Litters, bred for service temperament and traits, expected in May and June

 Hello and welcome to Featherburry.
 We are Kimberly and Jessica Schoolcraft.

-What began as a mother/daughter endeavor, five years ago, has been shifting to Jessica taking more of the lead while I do more work as her support so I can garden on the side.
+What began as a mother/daughter endeavor, in 2019, has been shifting to Jessica taking more of the lead while I do more work as her support so I can garden on the side.
 We continue to work together towards our shared dog related goals.

-We each have strengths and weaknesses and we do a great job compensating for and with each other so that every need is met.
+We each have strengths and weaknesses and we do a great job compensating for and with each other so that every need is met, concerning raising each litter.
+Jessica takes the lead in overseeing the Featherburry Facebook page and managing all matters concerning breeding and finding their forever homes.
+While I focus on maintaining this webpage, Instagram and manage emails.

 That we have always enjoyed doing things together is just an added bonus.